Low energy levels: why you’re feeling tired and what to do about it

 Sleep is essential for a number of vital functions, including energy conservation.
 There’s a lot to this but one key aspect is the production of adenosine triphosphate (ATP).
 ATP provides the energy to drive many processes in our cells.

 Plus, it isn’t just how many hours you’re asleep that matters.
-Quality of sleep is important too.
+Quality is important too.
 This means falling asleep within 15-20 minutes and not waking up more than once in the night.

-Sleeplessness may also worsen in winter due to shorter days.
+You might notice that your sleep quality varies throughout the year, too.
+Sleeplessness may worsen in winter due to shorter days.
 Less exposure to light can impact the body’s production of melatonin, the hormone that controls the sleep cycle.
-If you haven’t been sleeping well since the clocks went back, that could be why!

 Stress is a major energy zapper.
 Whereas poor sleep prevents us having energy in the first place, being stressed mainly drains it.